Germany, Netherlands arrest 9 over an alleged plan for attacks in line with Islamic State group

 Its members had checked out possible targets in Germany and attempted to procure weapons, but “there was no concrete plan for an attack at the time of today’s arrest,” prosecutors said in a statement.
 All but one of the men arrested in Germany had been collecting money for IS since April 2022 and transferring it to the group, they added.

-In the Netherlands, the public prosecution service said that a 29-year-old Tajik man and his 31-year-old Kyrgyz wife, who had been living in the country since last year, were arrested on suspicion of “committing preparatory acts for terrorism offenses.”
+In the Netherlands, the public prosecution service said a 29-year-old Tajik man and his 31-year-old Kyrgyz wife, who had lived in the country since last year, were arrested on suspicion of “committing preparatory acts for terrorism offenses.”
 The man is also suspected of membership in IS.

 Police suspect that the man “was given the order to plot a terrorist attack,” the prosecution service said in a statement.
 It said the plans were serious enough for prosecutors to intervene, although they were “not yet concrete.”